pimcore/pimcore/docs/Development_Documentation/08_Tools_and_Features/01_Versioning.md

 ![Objects version history settings](../img/versioning_settings.png)

-## Turn off versioning for the current process
+## Turn off Versioning for the Current Process

 Sometimes it is very useful to just deactivate versioning for a process.
 For example for importers or synchronization with 3rd party systems.
 You can globally deactivate and activate the versioning with the following PHP code directly in your scripts: